rasalt/bunsen-tutorial/README.md

 ./firewall_ssh.sh {your env file}
 ```

 [sshtunnel.sh](./scripts/provisioning/sshtunnel.sh) script opens up an ssh tunnel to the master node.
 This will enable a Chrome web browser to securely access Cloud datalab over SSH tunnel.
+Run
+this script in a separate terminal or in the background.
 ```
 ./sshtunnel.sh {your env file}
 ```